Levenhookia preissii

-Levenhookia preissii, Preiss's stylewort, is a dicotyledonous plant that belongs to the genus Levenhookia (family Stylidiaceae).
+Levenhookia preissii, commonly known as Preiss's stylewort, is a dicotyledonous species of flowering plant in the family Stylidiaceae.

 Description and habitat

-It is an ephemeral annual that grows about 15 cm tall with oblanceolate to linear leaves.
+Levenhookia preissii is an ephemeral annual that grows about 15 cm tall with oblanceolate to linear leaves.
 Flowers are pink to red and bloom from September to January in its native range.
 L. preissii is endemic to southwestern Western Australia where it grows in grey or black sandy peat soils in swampy areas.